sadmankiba/bendability/docs/Boundaries.md

 2. About 25% strong do have long linkers + sharp dip.
 Same for weaks (~-0.4).
 So, no correlation between sharp dip + strongness.
 But, >50% strong have long linkers.
 About 40% weak have long linkers.

 Method B
+*Long Linker*
+1. About 90% bndry has a long linker in +-300 bp.
+About 60% in +-200 bp.
+2. About 50% long linker are <80bp.
+Some very long.
+3. About 70% long linker contain a dip in C0.
+This kind of dip is observed in 40% neuclosomal region.

+*Sharp dip in C0*
+1. About 60% bndry has sharp dip (< -0.5) within +-75bp.
+Other 40% has high / peak C0 in this area, some unusually high C0 ( > 1.0)
+2. Within +-75bp, Sharp dip around 60% times are without linkers.

+*Strong vs. weak*
+1. Not much data.
+Since only top 25%.
+No correlation seen between C0 and bndry score.

 ### Observations
 C0: Some